bit-turtle/lascra/docs/TOP.md

 )
 ```
 ## Macro Statements
 Macros declare a block of code that returns a value and can take parameters.
 Macros can be used as parameters to any block.
+Macros with no parameters can be used as constants.
 ### Macro Structure
 `(macro (name parameters...) code)`
 ### Example Macro